Skip to main content

 Akevitt (Aquavit)

-Akevitt is a traditional Scandinavian spirit flavored with caraway or dill, often served chilled.
+Akevitt is a Scandinavian spirit flavored with caraway or dill, served chilled more often than not.

 spirit40%